statulr/superspoon.nvim/README.md

 # superspoon.nvim
-superspoon.nvim - the fast and extensible statusline for MoaiVim
+superspoon.nvim - a fast and extensible statusline